 Though discussed routinely in news columns, few such measures have made their way into public funding schemes.
 Small schools and most private schools compete and survive all of the above critical measures of enduring quality and success.
 As confirmed in a report generated by the High School Survey of Student Engagement, small schools (of 300 students or less) exceeded medium and large schools (of 500 students or more) in the level of comfort students feel at their school, and in students’ abilities to build meaningful relationships with a diverse group of individuals (HSSSE 2014).
 If we are after a strong country of free individuals and entrepreneurship, let us replace the current student testing and data in every school with values that matter to the school community.

 While it is possible to dispute beliefs on school size, the fact is, there is no significant body of research on the relationship between the cost of education and size of schools.
 Mergers and consolidations not just inside school districts, but also in businesses across America continue to leave us with complex organizations too big to lead except by imposed regulations and controls, rather than the development of trust-based relationships.
 Given the 100-plus year steady trend in school expansion, the unknown human and economic costs of the dearth of research could be staggering.
 Districts, states and federal educational agencies should contribute to a consolidated database on the cost of education and benefits of school sizes.
-If you would like to learn more about the many cost benefits of small school, we welcome you to contact us directly.
+If you would like to learn more about the many cost benefits of small school, or to become a member of the Small Schools Coalition totally free-of-charge, we welcome you to contact us directly.

 Achor, Shawn.
 2012.
 “Positive intelligence: Three ways individuals can cultivate their own sense of well-being and set themselves up to succeed.”
 Harvard Business Review 90, 100–102.